nabzali/python-encryption-project/README.md

 # Python Encryption Project
 In short, encryption allows messages (essentially data) to be sent across networks securely by converting them into meaningless text, which can only be decoded by an algorithm that must be known to whoever is responsible for decoding the data.
-In WW2, Germany used encryption to prevent enemies such as Britain from understanding what messages were being passed to their compatriots in the case that British soldiers were able to intercept these messages.
+In WW2, Germany used encryption to prevent enemies such as Britain from understanding what messages were being passed to their compatriots in the case that British soldiers were able to intercept these messages and use them to their advantage.
 This repository includes a series of python source code files (caesar.py, keyword.py, fileKeyword.py) and each of the three scripts are individual encryption algorithms of different levels of strength and security. **No frameworks or external libraries/modules were used in this project.**